Peninsula Bay Reserve Regeneration

 We’ve partnered with Upper Clutha community groups on a long-term ecological restoration initiative focused on controlling wilding conifers and enhancing biodiversity across the district.

-The first phase of the project will be to remove a one-hectare stand of Douglas fir and radiata pine at Peninsula Bay Reserve.
+The first phase of the project was to remove a one-hectare stand of Douglas fir and radiata pine at Peninsula Bay Reserve in October-November 2025.
 The site sits between Lake Wānaka and the Peninsula Bay residential area and has been identified for restoration due to the dominance of exotic conifers and the opportunity to establish a more diverse native seed source for the wider reserve.

 The removal of wilding pest species aligns with the QLDC Tree Policy 2024.